-An Authentic Pork Carnitas Recipe that is completely addictive!
-First it cooks slowly in a crock pot, on the stove, or in your slow cooker before you put it into the oven to become crispy and caramelized.
-This Mexican pulled pork is the perfect filling for tacos, burritos or nachos.
-This is my most popular recipe for a reason my friends but don’t you dare skip the last step of this fabulous recipe….
+An authentic Pork Carnitas Recipe that is completely addictive!
+First, the carnitas cook slowly in an Instant Pot, on the stove, or in your slow cooker before putting it in the oven to become crispy and caramelized.
+This Mexican pulled pork is the perfect filling for tacos, burritos, or nachos.
+This is my most popular recipe for a reason my friends but don’t you dare skip the last step of this fabulous carnitas meat….

 How to Make the Best Carnitas